jdc-cunningham/baka-vida/DEVLOG.md

 I could pull this repo down on my other device and try to install it there

+---

+### 07/12/2025

+5:55 PM

+Just got back from the gym.
+Damn I lost so much money this week from being sick.
+Lost $400/day gone, lost $100 from the plasma donations, lost $270 by not driving the whole weekend.

+It's bad to think that way but yeah.
+I'm taking the weekend off to get some work done freelance and also for myself.
+I need to get sqlite working in RN for my project and client project.
+So I'll get this down today finally then integrate it into a project.

+---

 ### 03/22/2025

 I'm trying to work on this but I'm working two jobs.